sumeetsk/xdrive/readme.md

 * simplified configuration
 * xdriveclient in a container. this is cleaner as it eliminates any conflict with local settings
 * Terminates server when amazon issues termination notice.
+Not tested but not critical as volume is retained anyway and can be saved manually.
+* End to end test and fix a number of bugs

 ## Portable drive that can be moved between AWS instances